Prefab Steel Aircraft Hangar Buildings

 2. If you will be purchasing airport property, ensure the FAA (if you live in the U.S.) or Transport Canada is involved in early discussions with the airport owner as both agencies have rigorous requirements that must be followed.
 For example, in the U.S., the FAA must approve the sale of any airport property before construction on a hangar can even begin.

-Although not all of the following design elements will be necessary for your specific steel hangar project, they should be considered during the planning process before construction begins.
+Although not all of the following design elements will be necessary for your specific metal hangar building project, they should be considered during the planning process before construction begins.

 - Underground utility layouts, fire protection sprinkler systems, electric, telephone, cable, sewer, gas piping, and tie-ins to existing systems